Click to Skip Ahead

 Adoption

 Sadly, many big dogs end up in shelters when people buy them as puppies and don’t realize they can’t care for them when they reach their massive adult size.
-Saints in shelters also may not always be in the best shape if their previous owners neglected to stay on top of vet appointments and other lifestyle considerations like exercise or diet.
+Saints in shelters may also not always be in the best shape if their previous owners neglected to keep up with vet appointments and other lifestyle considerations like exercise or diet.

 The St. Bernard price at a shelter or rescue depends on the facility you adopt from, but you can usually get an idea of what you’ll pay on an organization’s website.
-Failing that, you can always just call them up and ask if there are any St. Bernards for adoption and what they cost to adopt.
-These adoption fees go toward covering the previous care of not only that dog but to continue helping other animals too.
+Failing that, you can always call them up and ask if there are any St. Bernards for adoption and what they cost to adopt.
+These adoption fees go toward covering the previous care of not only your new dog but to help other animals.

 Breeder

 Breeders are the best and most reputable source of St. Bernard puppies, providing essential care during the early weeks of a puppy’s life.
-This means you’ll pay extra to help cover the cost of a puppy’s initial vet appointments, vaccinations, and so on.
+You’ll pay extra to help cover the cost of a puppy’s initial vet appointments, vaccinations, and so on.

-Cheap puppies from breeders, under $500 or so, are very rare and might be a sign of a puppy mill.
-Always be sure to check out a breeder’s references and visit their facility.
+Cheap puppies from breeders, under $1,000 or so, are rare and might be a sign of a puppy mill.
+Always check out a breeder’s references and visit their facility.
 Sketchy breeders don’t usually allow this, but good ones welcome visitors.
 Clean, spacious, and well-lit facilities are the gold standard for quality dog breeders.

 Initial Setup and Supplies

-The stuff you need when your St. Bernard comes home for the very first time doesn’t cost a ton, but it’s not cheap either.
-A jumbo-sized dog crate and bed alone cost a lot more than their smaller versions, and you have to consider ongoing costs too.
+The items you need when your St. Bernard comes home for the first time aren’t expensive, but the costs can add up unless you’ve owned a dog before.
+A jumbo-sized dog crate and bed alone cost much more than their smaller versions, and you have to consider ongoing costs, too.

 List of St. Bernard Care Supplies and Costs